square/square-python-sdk/doc/models/availability.md

 # Availability

-Describes a slot available for booking, encapsulating appointment segments, the location and starting time.
+Defines an appointment slot that encapsulates the appointment segments, location and  starting time avaialable for booking.

 ## Structure